kubeinn/kubeinn/src/README.md

-# kubeinn-backend
+# kubeinn source
-Backend and middleware components
+This folder contains the source code for the kubeinn frontend and backend components.

 ## Local
-### Build and run
 ```
 # Build and run web server backend
 go build -o ./build ./cmd/main.go